GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Fixed bugs in poe-client's addBot function
 - Added the ability to add a bot on FlowGPT without leaving SillyTavern
 - Added a switch to manage whether a new chat should be started or current chat should be cleaned when purge chat is invoked
+- Added a setting to regenerate a message right after sending (via edit) in FlowGPT to prevent messages from following a similiar style when regenerating (in ST)
+- Slightly altered streaming logic to prevent last message from getting appended before the message that's being generated
+- Added a setting to modify Fast Reply prompt sent to Poe when using message chunking
+- Added a way to change message timeout settings.
+You can change the default timeout of 2 minutes by modifying config.conf
+- Fixed Poe timing out randomly during connection (particularly on /settings)

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:techsaviours.org) or Discord (glizzychief#1048) if you have any questions or just want to say hi.